 To minimise disruption, we will only shut down the rail line when necessary.
 Disruptions include:

-- a temporary disruption to weekday and weekend services from Sunday 1 October to Monday 16 October 2017
+- a two-week disruption to weekday and weekend services during October 2017

 - traffic modifications when necessary to ensure the safety of the public and our workers.

-In late February 2017 we hosted community sessions at the Fairfield Library, Fairfield Farmers Market and the Alphington Bowls Club for the community to view, discuss and share their thoughts on the design to lower the railway line under Grange Road.
-Thank you to everyone who visited and provided feedback, either at these sessions or at our online hub.
-The submissions period is now closed.
-We're now analysing the feedback and will let the community know how it helped shape the final designs
+In early 2017 we hosted community sessions at the Fairfield Library, Fairfield Farmers Market and the Alphington Bowls Club for the community to view, discuss and share their thoughts on the design to lower the railway line under Grange Road.

 Join the conversation